ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 In the `length` function, the already computed length accumulates in each call.
 Here, what is accumulated is no longer an integer, it is a function.
 Such a function is called a _continuation_, that's the `k` parameter in `height_cps`.
 At any time, the continuation represents what needs to be done after processing the data at hand:
 * When reaching a `Leaf`, there's nothing to do but proceed with what's left to do, continuation `k` is called with 0.
-* When reaching a `Root`, a recursive call is made on the left subtree with a new closure
+* When reaching a `Root`:
+  1. Make the recursive call on the left subtree `l_tree`, passing a continuation where
+  1. The
+  1. A continuation function taking the left height as parameter (called `l_hgt`) an those body are the two last line of the code
+    1. Inside that continuation, make the

+  when it's complete, call its result `r_hgt` (left height)
-  -
+  - Make a recursive call